jahnavika-09/Secure_Vote/README.md

-# WaitlistWizard - Secure Voting System
+# ZecureVote - Secure Voting System

 A secure blockchain-based voting system with multi-factor authentication for maximum security and transparency.